Frequently Asked Questions about Olive Leaf

 in Australia and USA under scientific conditions

-The most active identified so for include: Oleuropein, Hydroxytyrosol & Tyrosol
+The most well studied so far include: Oleuropein, Hydroxytyrosol & Tyrosol

 Q. I have heard of adding olive leaf in pet food, how?
 Why?